The Burden of Being Sensitive

 If we are to glean the extraordinary gifts of people who can access feeling on a connected and profound level—a level that immediately calls to the soul center of others and heightens their abilities to love, care, and nourish—then we need to provide more support and time for empaths to hone their craft.

-Jennifer Freed, Ph.D., M.F.T., author of PeaceQ, has been teaching and consulting worldwide for thirty years.
-Freed is the executive director of AHA! which specializes in transforming schools and communities by focusing on peace-building peer-led initiatives.
+Jennifer Freed, Ph.D., M.F.T., the author of PeaceQ, has been teaching and consulting worldwide for thirty years.
+Freed is the executive director of AHA!, which specializes in transforming schools and communities by focusing on peace-building peer-led initiatives.
 She is also a psychological astrologer.